SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

    More information on CloudFlare SSL options can be found in [this article](https://support.cloudflare.com/hc/en-us/articles/200170416).

-   You can verify that the routing is correct using `ping` to your tracking domain.
-See also [troubleshooting tips](#troubleshooting).
+   After a few minutes, you can verify that the routing is correct using `ping` to your tracking domain.
+See also [troubleshooting tips](#troubleshooting-tips).

    Cloudflare does not offer control of cache "time to live" (TTL) on free accounts.
-This may mask repeat opens/clicks, as described [here](#ttl).
+This may mask repeat opens/clicks, as described [here](#cache-time-to-live-ttl-settings).
 If you have a paid account, under Caching, check and set your TTL value.

-1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.
+1. Follow [these steps](#switch-tracking-domain-to-secure-and-validate) to update and verify your tracking domain.

 ---
-## <a name="aws-create"></a> Step by Step Guide with AWS CloudFront
+## Step by Step Guide with AWS CloudFront

 *Updated for CloudFront Console v3, as of July 2021.*